-One of the national pastime’s great run producers, Atanasio “Tony” Pérez Rigal was among the best when it came to driving in big runs for Cincinnati’s “Big Red Machine” clubs of the 1970s.
+One of the National Pastime’s great run producers, Atanacio “Tony” Pérez Rigal was among the best when it came to driving in big runs for Cincinnati’s “Big Red Machine” of the 1970s.

 “With men in scoring position and the game on the line,” said longtime opponent Willie Stargell, “Tony’s the last guy an opponent wanted to see.”

 A native of Cuba, Pérez left a job in a Havana sugarcane factory when he signed a minor league contract with the Reds in 1960.
 “I ate chicken for a week one time,” Pérez said.
 “It was the only word I knew – chicken, chicken, chicken.”